vitessio/website/content/en/docs/user-guides/materialize.md

 created by `Materialize`; there are commands to show, stop, start and delete the operations associated with a Materialize workflow.
-For example, once we have started the `Materialize` command above, we can observe the status of there VReplication stream doing the materialization via the `vtctlclient Workflow` command:
+For example, once we have started the `Materialize` command above, we can observe the status of the VReplication stream doing the materialization via the `vtctlclient Workflow` command:

 ```sh